amandapacchacommunity/Project4/README.md

-# Project4 – Advancement Portfolio and Fundraising Stability Analysis Repository
+# Project4 – Advancement Portfolio and Donor Retention Analysis Repository

 ## Overview

-This repository contains a synthetic, analysis-ready project focused on evaluating **donor profile structures, portfolio coverage, fundraising staff retention, and campaign and membership retention indicators** within the Advancement function of a mission-driven nonprofit organization.
+This repository contains a synthetic analysis project designed to evaluate **donor profile structures, portfolio coverage, membership retention, pledge fulfillment, and campaign participation stability** within the Advancement function of a mission-driven nonprofit organization.

-The analysis is designed to support **executive leadership decision-making** through a comparative review across a **three-year period (FY2022–FY2024)**.
-It reflects a lean advancement function responsible for donor cultivation, annual fundraising activity, grant support, foundation support, membership stewardship, and targeted donor engagement.
+The analysis reviews donor engagement patterns across a **three-year comparative period (FY2022–FY2024)** and provides structured insights intended to support **executive leadership decision-making** related to donor continuity, engagement stability, and fundraising sustainability.

+The project models a lean advancement function responsible for:

+- donor cultivation
+- annual fundraising initiatives
+- grant support
+- membership engagement
+- campaign participation
+- pledge management
+- donor stewardship

-All data included in this repository is **synthetic** and created solely for demonstration, portfolio, and analytical workflow purposes.
-It does **not** represent any real organization, donor base, employee history, campaign, or fundraising performance record.
+All data used in this repository is **synthetic** and created solely for demonstration and analytical workflow purposes.
+No real organizational or donor data is included.

 ---

 ## Project Purpose

-The purpose of this repository is to provide decision-ready insights on:
+The purpose of this repository is to provide decision-ready insights into:

-- donor portfolio structure and segmentation
+- donor portfolio coverage and segmentation
-- portfolio coverage across fundraising staff
-- fundraising staff retention and stability
+- membership retention patterns
-- campaign and membership retention indicators
+- pledge fulfillment and pledge retention
+- campaign participation stability
-- donor engagement patterns across a three-year period
+- donor engagement trends across a three-year period
-- leadership recommendations grounded in operational analysis
+- portfolio distribution across advancement staff

-This project is intended to help leadership assess whether the current Advancement structure is sustainable, whether donor coverage is appropriately distributed, and where retention or engagement risks may exist.
+This analysis helps leadership evaluate whether the organization’s donor base is stable, growing, or showing signs of engagement risk.

 ---

 ## Core Questions

-This repository is designed to answer the following questions:
+This project is designed to answer the following questions:

-1. **Portfolio Coverage**
-   - How are donor portfolios structured across the Advancement function?
-   - Are donors distributed appropriately across fundraisers and engagement tiers?
-   - Are there signs of uneven coverage, over-assignment, or unmanaged segments?

-2. **Donor Profile Structure**
+### Donor Portfolio Structure
-   - How are donors segmented by contribution level, giving history, and engagement profile?
+- How are donors segmented by giving level and engagement history?
-   - What portion of the donor base is actively assigned, stewarded, or at risk of limited engagement?
+- What portion of the donor base is actively assigned within portfolios?
+- Are donor portfolios evenly distributed across fundraising staff?

+### Portfolio Coverage
+- Are donor portfolios balanced in size and composition?
+- Are there segments of the donor base that are not actively stewarded?
+- Do high-value donors receive consistent portfolio coverage?

+### Membership Retention
+- What are the year-over-year membership renewal rates?
+- Are there trends in membership lapse or reactivation?
+- Which membership tiers show the strongest or weakest retention?

-3. **Fundraising Staff Retention and Stability**
+### Pledge Retention and Fulfillment
-   - What are the three-year retention and attrition trends among fundraising staff?
+- What percentage of pledges are fulfilled within the expected period?
-   - Are there donor-facing functions with elevated turnover risk?
+- Are there trends in pledge completion versus pledge lapse?
-   - Where might staffing instability affect donor continuity?

-4. **Campaign and Membership Retention**
+- Do pledge patterns vary by donor tier or campaign participation?

+### Campaign Participation Stability
-   - How have campaign participation and membership retention changed across the three-year period?
+- How stable is donor participation in annual campaigns across the three-year period?
+- Are repeat donors maintaining consistent engagement?
-   - Are there patterns in renewal, lapse, or re-engagement that leadership should monitor?
+- What patterns exist in new, returning, or lapsed campaign donors?
-   - How do donor engagement patterns connect to retention outcomes?

-5. **Leadership Decision Support**
+### Leadership Decision Support
-   - Where are the most significant risks in donor coverage and fundraising continuity?
+- Where are the most significant risks to donor continuity?
-   - What structural or operational adjustments should leadership consider?
+- Are portfolio assignments supporting sustained donor engagement?
-   - What indicators should be monitored going forward?
+- What indicators should leadership monitor for donor retention trends?

 ---